 With tax data concepts of economic resources and respective definitions of central measures are data-driven, because tax data is collected with an administrative purpose.
-Furthermore, in a lot of countries tax statistics are only available in aggregated form showing tax units per taxable income/wealth brackets and not information’s about individuals.
+Furthermore, in a lot of countries tax statistics are only available in aggregated form showing tax units per taxable income/wealth brackets and no information on individuals.
 The missing of the link on the individual level implies therefore no possibility of a conjoint analysis of income and wealth.
 In addition, information on consumption is missing at all.
 This leaves the researcher with the possibility to look at income or wealth.
 The definition of central measures is also often restricted, because only tax-relevant measures are at hand.
-Taxable income for example include direct social transfers (e.g. rents) but no taxes are subtracted.
+Taxable incomes for example include direct social transfers (e.g. rents) but no taxes are subtracted.
 Ergo a researcher using tax data can neither look at a pre- nor a post-transfer measure but something in between (see Figure 1).
 Furthermore deductions impose changes to income measures, which can bias the result, when deductions change over time.
 Concerning this dimension, survey data is clearly superior, because concepts and measures can be tailored carefully to the need of scientists.

 The calculation of inequality measures is flexible, if data is available on an individual level (like it is the case with survey data).
-If a researcher has to deal with aggregated tax data however, calculation of inequality measures are restricted.
-First, the precision of the measures suffers (depending on the degree of aggregation), because information of within aggregation inequality is not reported.
+If a researcher has to deal with aggregated tax data however, calculation of inequality measures is restricted.
+First, the precision of the measures suffers (depending on the degree of aggregation).
 Second, it is not possible to decompose the measure by features on the individual level (e.g. income source or characteristics of the household).
 But all common measures (like the Gini coefficient or Theil Index) are still possible to calculate, even though calculation can be tedious.
 When looking at statistical units a second drawback of tax data has to be mentioned.
 The statistical units of tax data are so called tax units (i.e. singles or married), but these do not necessarily correspond to households.
 Indeed there are constellations where members of the same household hand in several tax forms.
 A common case would be an unmarried couple living together.
 With the change of household-structures over time this issue is becoming increasingly important.
 Here again surveys are usually able to address the ideal statistical unit in a more appropriate way.